Yuvraj-Kaushal/4th_ReactJS/README.md

 View it here - https://Yuvraj-Kaushal.github.io/4th_ReactJS/

-You can also you framer-motion by typing the command below in your terminal
+You can also use framer-motion by typing the command below in your terminal

 Command - npm install framer-motion